We hear a lot about the Texas Hill Country. Why is this area of Texas so special? In this article we've tried to explain what seniors like about it.

 U.S. News and other publications have recently rated San Antonio as one of the top ten affordable cities in the United States.
-Texas has also been rated as the number two place in the country to retire, surpassing California and either Arizona or Florida.
-There is no state income tax in Texas, also, which makes it desirable for retirement.
+Seniors like that there is no state income tax (verify).
+Texas has also been rated as the number two place in the country to retire surpassing California, Arizona and Florida.

 It was on the top ten list of places people are moving to.
 The fact that Texas did not become overvalued in the downturn as did other states has kept its prices more stable.